 Do you need a personal injury attorney?

-Insurance companies are for-profit businesses.
 They may try to act like they have your best interests in mind, but, at the end of the day, they’re only concerned about their bottom line.
 They want to pay as little as possible for your case.
 They may present a settlement offer without much of a fight, but the truth is, this settlement is often much less than your claim is actually worth.
+A lawyer has the considerable expertise, legal knowledge, and reliable reputation required to persuade your insurance company to pay you the entire amount you are owed.
 Without legal representation, you may not even recover enough funds to pay for your medical expenses.

-Law firms don’t typically require any kind of upfront payment for personal injury cases.
-Most personal injury attorneys offer free consultations to determine if you have a case.
+Personal Injury Law firms don’t typically require any kind of upfront payment for personal injury cases.
+Most attorneys offer free consultations to determine if you have an injury case.
 If you choose to hire that attorney to represent you, they will take the case on a contingency fee basis, which means you only pay upon winning your case.
-The contingency fees are usually a percentage of the total settlement amount.
+The lawyer fees are usually a percentage of the total settlement amount.

 Most attorneys disclose their fee percentage during the initial consultation.
-The fee is set at the time of the consult, and will not increase no matter how long the case takes to settle.
+The fee is set at the time of the consult with a company, and will not increase no matter how long the case takes to settle.

-How long do I have to contact a personal injury lawyer?
+How long do I have to contact a lawyer?

 What can I expect from the claim process?